Updated April 11, 2025

 Environment

 From grassy fields to sandy lakes, dogs love to roam the outdoors.
-However, the outdoors don’t always equally return the love.
+However, the outdoors doesn’t always equally return the love.

 Most importantly, if you’re concerned about the cause of the itchiness, reach out to your vet.
-They’ll likely be able to diagnose the issue immediately.
+They’ll be able to diagnose diseases or causes related to ear infections immediately.
+Explore more pet care products to keep your pup healthy and happy!

 Reviewed by Dan Richardson, Veterinarian